 When working from home, it helps to keep a more structured daily schedule than usual.
 Because our time and daily structure is often influenced by others while in the office, you’ll feel the lack of structure while working remotely.

-Make sure you schedule time to eat lunch, stretch your legs or even grab the mail.
+Make sure you schedule time to eat lunch, stretch your legs on a walk, grab a quick workout session over lunch or even getting the mail.
 Studies show that even a few minutes outside can give your productivity a real boost.

 Furthermore, better communication while remote can help maintain your relationship with your colleagues, managers, and direct reports while away from the office.
 It builds trust and confidence if you are available and sharing your results even if they can’t see you working towards those goals in person.